liam-wiltshire/talks/scaling-laravel/content.md

 ???

 - When you change your views, new relationships might be needed, or a relationship you previously needed might become redundant
+- We started working out how we could solve this problem, thankfully someone had already built the solution

 ---